 - Use a white egg and wrap with a piece of busy silk fabric -use the full color patterned side of the fabric to touch the egg

-- Use a rubber band to secure at the top wrapping the egg completely but be careful it is not too tight so the egg doesn’t break
+- Rubber band are used to secure at the top.
+Wrapping the egg completely but be careful it is not too tight so the egg doesn’t break

-- Use a neutral piece of fabric and wrap the egg again covering the busy fabric and secure again at the top with a rubber band.
+- A neutral piece of fabric is ideal to wrap the egg again.
+Covering the busy fabric and secure again at the top with a rubber band.

 - Do this with all the eggs you want to use, enough to fill the bottom of your Instant Pot (6 at a time)

-- Pour enough water into your pressure cooker to cover all the eggs
+- Pour enough cups of water into your pressure cooker to cover all the eggs

 - Pour 1/2 c vinegar into that water

 - Put lid on and close steam valve